Murder of Lorenzo González Cacho

 Lorenzo Ahmed González Cacho (November 29, 2001 – March 9, 2010) was an eight-year-old Puerto Rican boy who was murdered on March 9, 2010 in his home in Dorado, Puerto Rico.
 At the time of his death, his mother, Ana Cacho González, and two sisters were at the house.
 The case gained notoriety in the island for the discrepancies and irregularities surrounding the crime scene, the evidence and testimonies.
 This led to the accusation of the boy's mother, Ana Cacho González, along with three males as potential suspects by the Secretary of Justice of Puerto Rico Guillermo Somoza, who took over the post after his predecessor, Antonio Sagardía, resigned to become Cacho González's attorney.
-However, on March 9, 2015, on the fifth anniversary of the Lorenzo González Cacho's murder, the Puerto Rico Justice Department announced that the accused were no longer suspects.

-On March 7, 2016, the Puerto Rico Department of Justice announced that first degree murder charges would be filed against Luis Gustavo Rivera Seijo ("El Manco") for the child's death.
-On April 28, 2016, the charges against Rivera Seijo were dropped due to lack of evidence that could prove his presence in Cacho's residence.
-These charges were dropped again on June 7, 2016, in a trial on appeal.
+On March 9, 2015, on the fifth anniversary of the boy's murder, the Puerto Rico Justice Department announced that the accused were no longer suspects.
+Almost a year later, on March 7, 2016, the Puerto Rico Department of Justice announced that first degree murder charges would be filed against Luis Gustavo Rivera Seijo ("El Manco") for the child's death.
+The charges were dropped twice in 2016, first on April 28, due to lack of evidence that could prove his presence in Cacho's residence, and again on June 7, in an appeal trial.